 Essential Questions These are questions which touch our hearts and souls.
 They are central to our lives.
+They help to define what it means to be human.
 Most important thought during our lives will center on such essential questions.
 What does it mean to be a good friend?
 If we were to draw a cluster diagram of the Questioning Toolkit, Essential Questions would be at the center of all the other types of questions.
 All the other questions and questioning skills serve the purpose of "casting light upon" or illuminating Essential Questions.
 Most Essential Questions are interdisciplinary in nature.
 Essential Questions probe the deepest issues confronting us . . . complex and baffling matters which elude simple answers: Life - Death - Marriage - Identity - Purpose - Betrayal - Honor - Integrity - Courage - Temptation - Faith - Leadership - Addiction - Invention - Inspiration.
-The greatest novels, the greatest plays, the greatest songs and the greatest paintings all explore Essential Questions in some manner.
-Why do we have to fight wars?
+Essential Questions are at the heart of the search for Truth.
+Essential Questions offer the organizing focus for a unit.

 6 Great Videos on Teaching Critical ThinkingCritical thinking is a skill that we can teach to our students through exercise and practice.
 It is particularly a skill that contains a plethora of other skills inside it.
 Critical thinking in its basic definition refers" to a diverse range of intellectual skills and activities concerned with evaluating information as well as evaluating our thought in a disciplined way ".
-All of our students think in a way or another but the question is , do they really think critically ? are they able to evaluate the information they come across ?
+All of our students think in a way or another but the question is , do they really think critically ? are they able to evaluate the information they come across ? are they capable of going beyond the surface thinking layer ?
 Critical thinking is part and parcel of what is called critical theory and hence critical literacy.
 1- A Quick Guide to 21st Century Critical Thinking Skills for Teachers2- What Does Critical Thinking Mean in Education3- Great Critical Thinking Poster for your Class4- 7 Great iPad Apps to Improve Kids Critical Thinking5- A Clever Tip to Easily Develop Students Critical Thinking